 Do Squatters Have to Pay Property Taxes in Oklahoma?

-In Oklahoma, squatters do have to pay property taxes in order to make an adverse possession claim.
-A title from a tax assessor is required to make a claim, and a squatter can only obtain a title from a tax assessor after paying property taxes for five consecutive years on a property where the ‘legal owner’ isn’t paying taxes.
+In Oklahoma, squatters do have to pay property taxes to make an adverse possession claim.
+A title from a tax assessor is required to make a claim, and a squatter can only obtain a title from a tax assessor after paying property taxes for 5 consecutive years on a property where the ‘legal owner’ isn’t paying taxes.

 How to Get Rid of Squatters in Oklahoma